nanos-world/docs/scripting/static_classes/Client.rst

   * - :term:`table`
     - Trace( |br-p| :ref:`Vector` start, |br-p| :ref:`Vector` end, |br-p| :term:`boolean` draw_debug = false |br| )
     - Trace a ray against the world and returns a table with the first blocking hit information ``{"Success", "Location", "Normal", "Actor"}``.
 Currently only supports trace for :ref:`Character`, :ref:`Vehicle` and :ref:`Prop`, more can be requested.

+  * - :ref:`Vector`
+    - GetRandomReachablePointInRadius(:ref:`Vector` origin, :term:`number` radius)
+    - Finds random, reachable point in navigable space restricted to radius around origin (only if map has a NavMesh)

   * - :ref:`Vector2D`
     - GetMousePosition()